The absence of pain can be rewarding as any other feeling.

 I pushed through it, and I found my opening.

 I could escape.
 One teleport, that was it.
 Once I made my move, the Legion would recognize my energy and seal the crack.
-I didn’t know how far the Legion reached by now, and even if my spell worked, how would I survive?
+I didn’t know how far the Yunai reached by now, and even if my spell worked, how would I survive?
 I had no money, and I could not claim the Sepher vault without revealing myself to Uncle Maron.
-In fact, showing my face around the Eastern Kingdoms at all could accidentally crack the flow of time, and I had already seen how that could make things far worse than they had been at first.
+In fact, showing my face around the Stonehaven at all could accidentally crack the flow of time, and I had already seen how that could make things far worse than they had been.

 I had one more trick up my sleeves.